tomislavstankovic/SImple-NodeJS-ExpressJS-Starter-API/README.md

 # SImple-NodeJS-ExpressJS-Starter-API
-Simple Node.js and Express.js Starter Server API
+Simple Node.js and Express.js Starter Server API with the ability to upload and delete files from HDD.

 API (POST, GET, PUT, DELETE) connected with a MySQL database.